WillyKa/ter-coclustering/README.md

-# NPLBM:  Non-Parametric Latent Block Model
+# BiTM:  Biclustering using Topological Maps

-This repository contains the Scala / Spark source code that implements the time series co-clustering method NPLBM and LBM
+This repository contains the Scala / Spark source code that implements the time series co-clustering method BiTM

 ## Quick start